 - Sean McComb, a national teacher of the year, uses the workshop model to implement UDL and foster personalized learning (HS ELA)

-In UDL-topia, students have choices in all four interrelated components, and these choices are both engaging and accessible.
+In UDL-topia, students have choices in goals, methods, materials and assessments, and these choices are both engaging and accessible.
 But early UDL implementation may be only focused on providing choices in one or more areas, so when you’re looking for the UDL principles in action, you may see glimpses in a class that is not yet universally designed for all learners to be able to personalize their learning experience in meaningful ways.
 So, how do you move from point A to point B?
 As with all things UDL, you need to personalize that process for you and your students, and that starts with asking them for their feedback.